Faruq-Hameed/java_prgm_1_-_2/java_2/README.md

 # Interfaces as Method Parameters
 The true benefits of interfaces are reaped when they are used as the type of parameter provided to a method.
 Since an interface can be used as a variable's type, it can also be used as a parameter type in method calls.
 The value of the parameter method of the class lies in the fact that it can be given any class that implements the interface as a parameter.
 Were we to call the method with any object instantiated from a class that inherits the interface, the method would function as desired.

+# Interface as a return type of a method
+Interfaces can be used as return types in methods — just like regular variable types.
+In the next example is a class Factory that can be asked to construct different objects that implement the Packable interface.

+ Note that there is no need to write an empty constructor without parameters if the class doesn't have other constructors.
+  In these cases Java automatically creates a default constructor for the class which is an empty constructor without parameters.

+# Reducing the dependencies between classes
+Using interfaces in programming enables reducing dependencies between classes.
+In the previous example the Packer does not depend on the classes that implement the Packable interface.
+Instead, it just depends on the interface.
+This makes possible to add new classes that implement the interface without changing the Packer class.
+What is more, adding new Packable classes doesn't affect the classes that use the Packer class.